Kairos-Ess/Kairos-Ess/README.md

 - Kairos Ess
-- Civil Engineer, Derivatives Trader and hobbyist Quantitative Analyst.
+- Civil Engineer, Volatility Trader and Quantitative Research Analyst.
-- Learning Python, mostly for data analysis and backtesting.
+- Learning to program for quant analysis.
 - HMU @sachasucha on Twitter

 <!---